jypipi/cse15l-lab-reports/lab-report-5-week-10.md

 1. In this case, **the provided implementation** is correct.

-2. Bug in my implementation: to handle the inputs provided in the previous weeks, I added an if-else if-else statement in my program to distinguish the following situations: a link exists while: 1) only [] or () exists; 2) neither of them exists in a markdown file.
+2. **Bug in my implementation**: to handle the inputs provided in the previous weeks, I added an if-else if-else statement in my program to distinguish the following situations: a link exists while: 1) only [] or () exists; 2) neither of them exists in a markdown file.
 However, one of its disadvantages is that, as long as () exists, the program considers the content within the () a valid link even though it's not.

-3. Code that should be fixed and possible changes:
+3. **Code that should be fixed** and possible changes:

 ![Image](Images\Lab-Report-5\test376CodeNeededFixed.png)